Punta del Este is the Beverly Hills/French Riviera of South America.

-- Casa Pueblo – Resort/museum in nearby Punta Ballena.
-You'll need to catch a bus to see this surrealistic, white-washed piece of architecture.
+Casa Pueblo – Resort/museum in nearby Punta Ballena.
+You'll need to catch a bus to see this surreal, white-washed piece of architecture.

 Food & Drink

-As with the rest of Uruguay, meat is extremely popular (and good), plus either the beach or harbor are the perfect setting for seafood too.
+As with the rest of Uruguay, meat is prevalent (and tasty), plus either the beach or harbor is the perfect setting for seafood too.

 If you're on a budget, there are a lot of small restaurants where you can get a cheap meal.

 Otherwise, expect to pay at least $15 for an entree at a typical restaurant.
-Pick a place with a nice view to make it more worth your while.
+Pick a place with a beautiful view to make it more worth your while.

 Punta del Este is famous for its nightlife scene during the Summer months (from late December through February).